-Allen Hart and Kevin Olding are funded through the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), grant number EP/L015684/1.
+We acknowledge that Allen Hart and Kevin Olding are supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/L015684/1.

 We thank Jeremy Worsfold for insights about reinforcement learning and the linUCB algorithm, and for refactoring the Bee World code.
 We also thank Adam White for useful discussions about reinforcement learning settings.